ansys/pymapdl/docs/mapdl/apdl_conversion.rst

     [   0.
 250. 0.]
     [   0.
 500. 0.]
     [   0. -900.
 0.]]

+Note that some of the commands with ``/`` are not directly translated to functions and are instead run as commands.
+Also, please note that the ``*VWRITE`` command requires a command immediately following it.
+This normally locks CORBA, so it's implemented in the background as an input file using ``mapdl.non_interactive``.
+See the following Caveats and Notes section for more details.

 VM7 - Plastic Compression of a Pipe Assembly